formalsec/wasp/README.md

 docker build -t wasp/wasp .
 ```

 IMPORTANT!
-This command may take upwards of x minutes since
+This command may take upwards of 60 minutes since
 it requires installing all dependencies of *Gillian*.
 If one
 does not want to install Gillian comment the lines 46-49
 in `Dockerfile`.